Yes, Even You Can Afford a Trip Abroad

 - Reviews specifically on: cleanliness, location, security, & neighborhood

 When picking attractions and sights to see, it will vary greatly on your taste.
-It’s important to agree on what you will spend your time doing ahead of time with travel buddies so you do not argue during the trip and all parties get to see what they want.
-When doing your research, it’s helpful to make a list with each attraction’s cost so you can financially prepare as much as possible pre-takeoff 😉
+It’s important to agree with travel buddies on how you’ll spend your time, ahead of time, so you don’t argue during the trip and all parties get to see what they want.
+When doing your research, it’s helpful to make a list with each attraction’s cost so you can financially prepare as much as possible pre-takeoff. 😉

 Packing stresses a lot of people out, but it really doesn’t need to.
-I have slowly been perfecting my packing lists over the years and here are my helpful tips:
+I’ve slowly been perfecting my packing lists over the years and here are my helpful tips:

 Less is more

 The less you can pack the better.
 If you are moving from destination to destination you are NOT going to want to lug around a ton of luggage.
 I personally like bringing a backpack so my arms are free, but bringing a small suitcase does the trick just fine!
-Plus, you are most likely going to want room for anything you buy abroad so cutting out that extra 3 shirts and scarves will pay off.
+Plus, you’re most likely going to want room for anything you buy abroad, so cutting out that extra 3 shirts and scarves will pay off.

 Only bring what you need

-If you are on the fence about bringing something then don’t
+If you are on the fence about bringing something, don’t

 Only bring clothes you know you can and will wear 2-3 times

-If you are really committed to packing as little as possible, you have to get strategic.
+If you’re really committed to packing as little as possible, you have to get strategic.
 By carefully planning your wardrobe, you can get 2-3 wears out of every item while making a new outfit every time you mix and match.
 This easily cuts your packing in half.